go-tubes/tubes-js/README.md

   Tubes - WebSocket Channel Management
 </h1>

 `tubes-js` is a JavaScript client library to connect to a `tubes` server.
-It provides a simple API to manage WebSocket channels and send/receive messages.
+It provides a simple API to connect to WebSocket channels and send/receive messages.